Get

 2. Specialized Food

 Changing your dog’s current food to something that suits their breed or health needs more closely is a good idea.
 Many dogs suffer from joint, weight, and skin problems.
 Some suffer from diabetes or kidney problems.
 There are specialized diets available that might be better for your dog than standard high-quality dog food.
-Chat to your vet about your dog’s health needs and what food may work best for them.
+Chat with a vet about your dog’s health needs and what food may work best for them.

 3. Allergic Reactions